mahhov/bu-better-underscore/readme.md

 list.filter(notZero).map(inverse);
 ```

-## What about promises?
+## Helps create wrapper functions

-underscore is overly verbose and requires wrapping your function inside another function.
+underscore is overly verbose when working with promises and requires wrapping the handler functions inside other functions.

 ```
 let promise = Promise.resolve([1, 2, 3, 4, 5]);